A Course for Collaborative Ecologists

 Abstract

-- Develop an end-to-end (conception to publication) plan for collaborative synthesis research
+b. develop an end-to-end (conception to publication) plan for collaborative synthesis research and

-Instructors will cover assembling the team, study design, communication, collecting primary data sources, assembly/harmonization of data, analytical workflows, and publication of derived datasets.
-The course uses real-world examples, demonstrations, and interactive lessons.
+Instructors will cover assembling the team, study design, communication, collecting primary data sources, assembly/harmonization of data, managing analytical workflows, and publication of derived datasets and other synthesis products.
+The course uses real-world examples, demonstrations, and interactive lessons in small groups.
 Ecologists with synthesis experience will be on hand with seasoned research advice and data tips.
-Many workshop activities will be oriented toward helping learners develop their own ideas and plans for ecological data synthesis.

 This agenda is subject to change!